-- 400 total engineer graduates in the metro area annually, 5,000 in the state; over 37,000 current manufacturing employees in the workforce draw area.
+- 600 Engineer and Engineering Technician graduates in the metro area annually, 7,000 in the state; over 40,000 current manufacturing employees in the workforce draw area.

 - The Commonwealth Center for Advanced Manufacturing (CCAM), a state-of-the-art collaborative R&D facility, exists to shorten the transition from research to commercialized innovations.
 Operated cooperatively by graduate students and engineering faculty from Virginia’s universities and several CCAM member companies like Canon, Rolls-Royce and Siemens, research topics range from surface engineering and manufacturing systems to 3D additive manufacturing and composite materials development.

 - John Tyler Community College’s Precision Machining Program is accredited by the National Institute for Metalworking Skills.
 In 2011, Rolls-Royce was the first of several companies to donate specialized machinery to the program to train local employment candidates directly on modern company machinery.
 The program allows students to develop hands-on expertise that is directly applicable to advanced manufacturing systems across many different industries.